Optimal Control of Convective FitzHugh-Nagumo Equation: Introduction

-The paper is organized as follows: In the next section the convective FHN equation is described as the model problem and we introduce the first and second order optimality conditions.
-In Section~\ref{disc_state} we give the full discretization of the optimality system using the SIPG method in space and backward Euler discretization in time.
+The paper is organized as follows: In the next section the optimal control problem governed by the convective FHN equation is described as a model problem.
+We first prove the existence and uniqueness of a convective FHN equation, called as a state equation, by transforming into the one with monotone nonlinearity.
+Then, we introduce the first and second order optimality conditions.
+In Section~\ref{disc_state} we give a full discretization of the optimality system using the SIPG method in space and the backward Euler discretization in time.
 In Section~\ref{numeric}, we discuss some benchmark examples with and without sparse controls.
-Further, we demonstrate numerically the validity of the second order optimality conditions for vanishing Tikhonov regularization parameter.
+We investigate the effect of the Tikhonov parameter as it goes to zero.
+Further, with the help of the perturbation method and the smallest eigenvalue of the reduced Hessian, we find a bound for the distance between the local minima and discrete solution.
 The paper ends with some conclusions.